konstantinbylbas/KonstantinBylbas/README.md

 I have been developing and supporting a site for image studio “ZEBRA” since February 2020 to June 2021 in my free time.
 Later (March 2022), I started redesign the application and transferring to another technology stack. <br/>
-I am graduated course on web development at the “IT Step” academy and I have a bachelor's degree in computer science. <br/>
+I am graduated course on web development at the “IT Step” academy and I have a bachelor's degree in computer science.
+Now I'm studying computer engineering at the NTU "Dniprovska Polytechnic". <br/>
 I`m working at the young, but fast growing company since August 2021.

 <hr/>